MiKTeX/miktex/README.md

 Again, you have to omit `--admin`, if you intend to use MiKTeX just for yourself.

-Consult the man page and initexmf(1), for more information about the utility.
+Consult the initexmf(1) man page, for more information about the utility.

 ### Symbolic links